VivekRas/Data_Modelling_Apache_Cassandra/README.md

 **Part I. ETL Pipeline for Pre-Processing the Files**

-1. Build a code to read data stored in json files from directories into one csv file
+1. Build a code to read data stored in csv files from directories into one csv file

 **Part II.
 Apache Cassandra coding**